Investigate Hang-Ups on Your Computer Using Process Explorer

 Investigate the problem and identify possible causes?

 I need to write a report on how to investigate the problem and identify possible causes.
-I have tried: I have tried using Google to get help for the past two hours now my windows take a very long time to show me contacts on my computer.
+I have tried: I have tried using Google to get help for the past two hours now my Windows take a very long time to show me contacts on my computer.
 I think it was caused by: There's not enough space on the RAM

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.

-- If you have problems with any of these steps, ask a question for more help, or post in the comments section below.
+If you have problems with any of the steps in this article, please ask a question for more help, or post in the comments section below.